wdi-sg/project-1/README.md

 * To set different levels of difficulty without hardcoding so that I can have more infinite levels!

-* This could reduce my javascript by DRY-er!
+* These could make my javascript by DRY-er!

 ---

 ### Future Development ###
-* Collision of 'FIRE' and 'ASTEROIDS'
+* Collision of 'FIRE' and 'ASTEROIDS'.

 * Decoy 'ASTEROIDS' that will decrease points and time.

-* More levels of difficulty
+* More levels of difficulty.
+INSANEEEEEE!

 ---

 ### Acknowledgement ###
 * Prima Aulia (my Awesome WDI Instructor!)

-* Wong Shimei (my very patient TA!)
+* Wong Shi Mei (my very patient TA!)

 * WDI 11 classmates!